dret/webconcepts/concepts/pkce-code-challenge-method/plain.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/pkce-code-challenge-method/plain"
 title:         "PKCE Code Challenge Method: plain"
+concept-name:  PKCE Code Challenge Method
+concept-value: plain
 description: "The plain transformation is for compatibility with existing deployments and for constrained environments that can't use the S256 transformation."
 ---